MahendraSondagar/FreeRTOS-Float-support-with-Newlib/README.md

 The reason behind this hard fault is nothing but stack overflow

-# Whats is the solution Solution?
+# Whats is the Solution?
 The solution is to integrate the Newlib library with the porting file Newlib is a standard c library to use with the embedded system to emphasize the standard io with minimum footprint requirement